HHSAPCompSci2021/capstoneproject-capstone-aaditya-rajiv-ishaan-memers/CapstoneProject/doc/README - PaintBattle.txt

 [a]We were also thinking if instead, it would be better to have a thinner stroke width, but the paint stroke can 'rebound' on walls and platforms.
 It would have the same damaging effect on the opponent.
 What do you think, @john_shelby@fuhsd.org
+[b]Because a player holding the flag can't "swim", the gun serves to:
+a) defend themselves
+b) paint more board for points at the end

+If it is too easy for the player to spread paint right before turning in the flag, it might take away from the purpose of the "paint percentage points"?

+I'm not sure, as this seems like a subtle element of gameplay that might need to be play tested.
+This could be easily turned on/off or adjusted once we have a functional demo.
+It would be fine to change details like this later.
+[c]Yep, this is definitely something we will test out!
+[d]Is it OP that paint both speeds yourself *and* slows/damages the opponent?
+[e]Once we make the game, we will test it out.
+[f]But if we end up cutting some part of this, it'll probably be the increased speed.